-Through Art Market & You, Art From Us provides you with Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this artcile, we look at BREXIT & the Art Market.
+Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
+In this article, we delve take a look at Brexit and its Impact on the Art Market.

 BREXIT and the Current Auction Season

-– Britain has always been global leader in auction sales.
+Britain has always been global leader in auction sales.
 In 2015, it was responsible for 19% of auction sales, globally, says this year’s TEFAF report.
+But things don’t look so good following the news of BREXIT.

 – London saw Impressionist & Modern sales leading up to the week of the vote.
 Christie’s fell £7 million short of its reserve totals, whilst Sotheby’s total was around the £100 million mark.